4 RV Basement Storage Solutions & Tips

 1. Cargo Slide (aka Slide Tray / Cargo Tray)

-If you don’t like bending over and climbing half way in to the basement to get to whatever it is you’re looking for, then RV basement storage slides might be the way to go.
+If you don’t like bending over and climbing halfway into the basement to find what you’re looking for, RV basement storage slides might be the way to go.

 It’s simply a set of rails fixed to the left and right of the interior space with a drawer or shelf that runs back and forth on the rails, just like a normal kitchen drawer, but much larger.